 W H A T T O S E E N E X T

 There are several ways of visiting Peleliu.
-You can do it on your own, on foot (places around Kloulkubed, the southern part is too far, plus the weather is unpredictable - it rained several times during our stay) or on a bicycle (to be rent in the village, you'll see the signs).
+You can do it on your own, on foot - but only places around Kloulkubed.
+The southern part is too far, plus the weather is unpredictable - it rained several times during our stay (it was a dry season!).
+Or you can do it on a bicycle - to be rent in the village, you'll see the signs.
 If you want to learn some extra information about the Battle of Peleliu, take one of the guided tours (again, you'll see the ad signs in the village).
 In our case, thanks to the courtesy of the manager of Wenty's, we made a short car tour around the island as a part of the pick-up from the airstrip.
 See our photos from Peleliu here.

 Our summary: Peleliu is not for everyone.
 The history buffs will definitely appreciate the vibe.
 The rest (beach and snorkeling fans) will probably rest better on Kayangel Island.